-Today marks the start of Stress Awareness Month, so we’ll be sharing some great ways to unwind and de-stress.
-A popular technique used by the hero team is Meditation.
+A popular technique used by the hero team to unwind is Meditation.
 Meditation helps with controlling our mind and thoughts, to enable us to turn our minds off to feel well and live a happy life.
 There are a whole range of benefits to your physical and mental health too.

 Recent studies, particularly the work of Harvard-based neuroscientist Sara Lazar, have found that meditation may physically change numerous parts of the brain.
 Lazar (2011) reported that mindfulness-based stress reduction altered gray matter concentration within the left hippocampus, the posterior cingulate cortex (PCC), the temporoparietal junction (TPJ), and the cerebellum.
 These changes in the brain were detectable after participating in a mindfulness training program for just eight weeks, and could theoretically impact cognitive faculties including: